ethz-gtc/npc-engine/README.md

 A simulation of a competitive battle for capturing locations between two agents.

 Agents can secure locations, collect ammunition and medical kits, and shoot each others.
-This domain demonstrates actions of various durations, a world agent that respawns collectibles,disappearance of agents (upon death), and the use of the simple executor utility.
+This domain demonstrates actions of various durations, a world agent that respawns collectibles, disappearance of agents (upon death), and the use of the simple executor utility.

 ### Learn